matt-fonto/books/beyond_cracking_the_coding_interview/04_offers_and_negotiations.md

 - Most engineers who are actively interviewing are still employed
   - Whem almost everyone else has something, it's not considered leverage

+## Chapter 13: Getting the offer: Exactly what to say

+- Up until negotiation stage, be single-mindedly air traffic controlling
+- Create options and leverage
+- Once you have multiple options, decide where you want to go
+- Even though the recruiter wants you to response immediately, you should not
+  - How to buy time?
+    - You definitely don't want to negotiate over the phone, on the spot

+See: `what_to_say_getting_offer.md`

+- Exploring offers are a high-pressure tactic aimed at preventing you from exploring elsewhere by imposing tight deadlines